decentralized-identity/keri/docs/Q-and-A-Security.md

 non-repudiable unique attribution to the content by whoever controls the private key
 ```

-## What do I need a self-addressing identifier for?
+## *Q: What do I need a self-addressing identifier for?
 In brief:
 1. commitment: nonrepudiable unique attribution to the content creator as controller
 2. confidentiality: a decryption key must be obtained from the controller